clojurecup2014/logregdog/README.md

 Implemented the logistic regression classifier, including some small tests for it with a dummy example.

+The logic for logistic regression classifier training is work in progress.

 DECISIONS:

 No state in the web server, all state is in the web client.